koorchik/perl6-livr-advent-calendar-post/README.md

 }
 ```

-**How to understand the rules?**
+**So, how to understand the rules?**

-The idea is very simple:

-Each rule is a hash:

-key - name of the validation rules
-value - array of arguments
+The idea is very simple.
+Each rule is a hash. key - name of the validation rules. value - an array of arguments.

 For example: